DariusDJohnson/siem/README.md

 ![image](https://github.com/user-attachments/assets/588c0ef8-a0a8-4179-a325-55a626839d6f) ![image](https://github.com/user-attachments/assets/40da8023-fc58-43f6-a87c-7740d6c8af74) ![image](https://github.com/user-attachments/assets/5c862de3-c630-47ca-9b95-886168456c9a)
 </p>
 <p>
 10.)
-Create custom log in LAW to bring in our custom log.
+Create custom log in LAW to bring in our custom log file from the honeypot VM.
+Open the honeypot VM and simply open the logfile that was previously created (failed_rdp.log) -> copy and paste the contents of said file onto a new file on your personal desktop -> save it under the same name(failed_rdp.log) -> define a collection path (C:\programdata\fail_rdp.log) -> review & create custom log
 </p>
 <br />